C-Sto/recursebuster/README.md

 ```
   -all
-        Show and write result of all checks
+        Show and write the result of all checks
   -bad string
         Responses to consider 'bad' or 'not found'.
 Comma-separated This works the opposite way of gobuster! (default "404")
   -blacklist string